Learn the History of Sidney Hollow Ware Co. How did those lovely Sidney skillets came to be?

 Like many businesses back in the day it all started with one person packing up everything and taking a chance.
 In the case of Sidney Hollowware, it was a young man named Phillip Smith.

 Like many of the early foundries P. Smith Bro. & Co did not manufacture cookware.
-First, the young company took any work it could find.
+First, the young company took any casting work they could find.
 Like many young companies such as Selden & Griswold, work wasn’t easy to come by.
-Even though we know Sidney Hollowware for cast-iron cookware this was to come later.
+Even though we know Sidney Hollowware for cast-iron cookware, the manufacture of cookware was to come later.

 When the future of the foundry was looking bright disaster struck